Buying real estate in South Korea?

 Sources: Global Property Guide, Bloomberg, Wikipedia

-2) Incheon will attract more foreign investment with its prime location and booming logistics sector
+2) Incheon will attract more foreign investment for its strategic location and expanding logistics sector

 Incheon is quickly becoming a prime spot for foreign investment due to its strategic location and thriving logistics sector.